clicknium/clicknium-docs/doc/references/python/uielement/send_hotkey.md

 **Parameters:**
     &emsp;**hotkey [Required]**: str
-        &emsp;&emsp; hotkey string represents one key or combined keys.
+        &emsp;&emsp; Hotkey string represents one key or combined keys.
 For example, to represent the letter A, input string "A".
 To represent the letters A, B, and C, input paremeter "ABC".
 For special keys, please refer to [hotkeys](https://docs.microsoft.com/en-au/dotnet/api/system.windows.forms.sendkeys?view=windowsdesktop-6.0#remarks).
     &emsp;**preaction**: PreAction
-        &emsp;&emsp; the action to be taken before sending hotkey.
+        &emsp;&emsp; The action to be taken before sending hotkey.
         &emsp;&emsp; `setfocus`: default value, setting the target element to focused state before sending hotkey.
         &emsp;&emsp; `click`: click the target element before sending hotkey.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.
+        &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None